 The third tip is to shop around at other dealerships and negotiate your deal in advance over the phone or online.
 And last of all, know what type of car interests you most before you head out car shopping.
 This can reduce the time you spend looking over the available inventory and taking test drives of cars that you like most.

 What Should You Bring Into The Dealership?

-Payment or down payment (this might be a cashier's check, personal check or credit card)
+Payment if you have arranged financing with an outside lender, and/or down payment (this might be a cashier's check, personal check, or credit card)